thenikso/angular-flexslider/README.md

 </flex-slider>
 ```

+The `slide` argument works similarly to `[ngRepeat]{http://docs.angularjs.org/api/ng.directive:ngRepeat}`
+in which you can specify a tracking expression.

 The `<li>` element should be defined and it can be used to specify `data-thumbs`
 attribute for FlexSlider thumbs or, for example, `ng-switch` to select the content
 markup.